We all sleep differently, and sometimes, the way we sleep can be uncomfortable.

 Now, I wanted to talk about something that we really only see with American-made products.
 You get a simple 30-day return window, which is more than enough time to test it out for a couple weeks even if shipping takes a while.

-The real show of strength and faith here is the six-year warranty, which you’re not going to find on any other pillows out there.
+The real show of strength and faith of this best pillow for stomach sleepers is its six-year warranty, which you’re not going to find on any other pillows out there.
 It’s a long time, and shows just how much confidence Xtreme Comforts has in their pillows.

 After using this ourselves, it seems like it could actually hold up for that long as well.

-Bamboo is sturdy, shredded memory foam doesn’t get tarnished like standard memory foam, and with proper care, it can maintain all of its zeal.
+Bamboo is sturdy, shredded polyurethane foam doesn’t get tarnished like standard polyurethane foam, and with proper care, it can maintain all of its zeal.
 It’s a great pillow that helps solve all of your stomach sleeper issues.

 Weight: 2.4 lbs